 "Syracuse – that illustrious city which Timaeus calls the greatest of the Grecian towns was indeed a most beautiful city; and it's admirable citadel, it canals distributed through all its districts, its broad streets, it porticoes, its temples, and its walls, gave Syracuse the appearance of a most flourishing state..."

 -Marcus Tullius Cicero (106-43 BC)

 A city with origins dating back thousands of years, Syracuse (Sicily) is located at the southeastern corner of Sicily.
 The city was named Sirako by the Greek colonists who first settled there.

 The names of the five districts of the ancient Greek city still survive in the five areas of modern Syracuse: Ortigia, Acradina, Neapolis, Tyche and Epipolis.
-The island of Ortigia, where the Mediterranean Center is located, is the city’s historical heart.
+The island of Ortigia, where the Arcadia Sicily Center is located, is the city’s historical heart.

 A Rich and Storied History